by Scott Sienkiewicz

 Morris — who several times took TMC students to the Gulf Coast after Hurricane Katrina — struggled to compare the Katrina disaster with Japan’s tsunami.
 “It’s really sad.
 Even as badas Katrina was, I felt like there was a lot more hope,” he said.

-lively villages, whose populace now stays ingovernment shelters. tsunami building
+Morris noted the nothingness occupying the once lively villages, whose populace now stays ingovernment shelters.

 One shelter dweller told Morris, “I haven’t smiled in so long.”

 “I thought, ‘How terrible.’
 Laughter is like a staple in my life,” Morris said.
-“This lady had lost her grandparents and one of her children; and when we showed up to play Bingo, it was the first good day she’d had for a long time.”
+“This lady had lost hergrandparents and one of her children; and when we showed up to play Bingo, it was the first good day she’d had for a long time.”

 Commending the work of Southern Baptists’ International Missions Board missionaries ministering in the region, Morris noted their commitment.
 He said it was an honor to work alongside missionaries, who daily share the Gospel with a culture that